PixArt-alpha/PixArt-alpha/README.md

 ---
 ## Breaking News 🔥🔥!!
 - (🔥 New) Apr.
 12, 2024. 💥 A better version of [PixArt-Σ](https://github.com/PixArt-alpha/PixArt-sigma) training & inference code, checkpoints are all released!!!
 Welcome to collaborate and contribute.
-Star 🌟us if you think is helpful!!
+Star 🌟us if you think it is helpful!!

 - (🔥 New) Jan.
 19, 2024. 💥 [PixArt-δ](https://arxiv.org/abs/2401.05252) ControlNet [app_controlnet.py](app/app_controlnet.py) and [Checkpoint](https://huggingface.co/PixArt-alpha/PixArt-ControlNet/tree/main) are released!!!